 CareSource is committed to providing evidence-based care in a safe, member-centered, timely, efficient and equitable manner.
 Our CareSource Quality Improvement (QI) Program is comprehensive and inclusive of both clinical and non-clinical services.

-CareSource monitors and evaluates the quality of care, encompassing the safety and service delivered to our members, with emphasis on accessibility to care, availability of services, and physical and behavioral health care delivered by network practitioners and providers.
+CareSource monitors and evaluates the quality of care and services, encompassing the safety and service delivered to our members, with emphasis on accessibility to care, availability of services and practitioners, quality of care and member safety, medical and behavioral health services and internal monitoring, review and evaluation of program areas, including Utilization Management, Care Management and Pharmacy.
 CareSource also monitors the quality and safety of member services through review of practitioner, provider, hospital, utilization management, care management and pharmacy results program.

-Member satisfaction and health outcomes are monitored through routine health plan reporting, annual Healthcare Effectiveness Data and Information Set (HEDIS®) and Consumer Assessment of Healthcare Providers and Systems (CAHPS®) scores, assessment of provider and member satisfaction and review of utilization trends and quality improvement activities.
+Member and provider satisfaction and health outcomes are monitored through quality improvement activities, routine health plan reporting, annual Healthcare Effectiveness Data and Information Set (HEDIS®), measures the quality of our health plan, Consumer Assessment of Healthcare Providers and Systems (CAHPS®) scores, member surveys, review of accessibility and availability standards and utilization trends.
 Performance is assessed against goals and objectives that are in keeping with industry standards.
 Annually, CareSource completes an evaluation of our QI program.

-CareSource supports an active, ongoing and comprehensive quality improvement program.
+CareSource supports an active, ongoing and comprehensive quality improvement program across the organization.
 The scope of the QI program includes:

 - Advocate for members across settings including review and resolution of quality of care concerns

 - Meet member access and availability needs for physical and behavioral health care

-- Determine interventions for HEDIS overall rate improvement that increase preventive care rates and facilitate support of members’ acute and chronic health conditions and complex needs
+- Determine interventions for HEDIS overall rate improvement to improve preventive care scores and facilitate support of members’ acute and chronic health conditions and other complex health, safety or welfare needs

 - Demonstrate enhanced care coordination and continuity across settings

 - Meet members’ cultural and linguistic needs encompassing the social determinants of health

 - Monitor important aspects of care to ensure the health, safety and welfare of members across health care settings

 - Determine practitioner adherence to clinical practice guidelines